 The Thurgood Marshall Federal Judiciary Building houses the Administrative Office, the Federal Judicial Center, and the U.S. Sentencing Commission

-Administrative Office of the United States Courts
+Administrative Office of the U.S. Courts

 The Administrative Office of the U.S. Courts provides program management, legal counsel, legislative services, and administrative support

 to the federal courts and their policy-making body, the Judicial Conference.

-litigation, and legal procedure.
-The fellow assigned to the Administrative Office will be expected to produce an article for publication and make a presentation to
+The Fellow assigned to the Administrative Office is expected to produce an article for publication on a topic of legal practice or procedural reform and will present it to U.S. judges.

 Federal Judicial Center